 Before discussing what it is that I do and elaborating on what Natalie does, though, I would like to to briefly discuss facial rejuvenation acupuncture.
 There are several ways to become trained in it; one, of course, is to study any of the many books available on the topic.
 At my school, one of the beloved and highly-respected founders of my program, Dr. Jamie Wu, teaches a seminar on facial rejuvenation protocols that include acupuncture and tui na.
 Another method that is very well-known and popular is Mei Zen cosmetic acupuncture.
 My suggestion for anyone who is interested in Mei Zen is that they go see Lauren St. Pierre-Mehrens of Earthspring Acupuncture.
 I tried Mei Zen with her and I loved it–not only did it work like magic on me, but it also left me feeling remarkably calm and internally nourished.
 People adore Lauren, and for good reason–she is a kind, attentive, and gifted practitioner.
 Mei Zen, for its part, relies on quite a few needles but, as you can see in the photographs in the link, it works, especially for fine lines and dullness of skin.
 Dr. Wu’s method, for its part, is remarkable for the large wrinkles on the forehead, especially, and his approach brings an over-all tranquility to the expression that is characteristic of a well-done Chinese medical treatment.
 Many of us, myself included, took both Dr. Wu’s seminar and the Mei Zen training.
 As a result, I tend to use a combination of techniques that I find especially useful from each one when I’m in the student clinic.
 My personal preference is Dr. Wu’s protocol but I am very glad that I have both teachings to draw from and I use them both to great effect.
 Patients love the results and I thus became inspired to do some of this work on my own face.
 So, though I am not doing it right this second, I have and most surely will again sit here writing my blog essay with a face full of needles.
 Facial rejuvenation acupuncture is safe, effective, and incredibly calming too.
 Try it, you’ll see!

-As mentioned above, in any case, I am really leery about anything that seems like plastic surgery so I was skittish when we began our treatment exchange.
+As mentioned above, in any case, I am really leery about plastic surgery so I was skittish when we began our treatment exchange.
 Since I don’t know very much about what’s what in a medi-spa, I let Natalie choose a machine for me–the Exilis Elite, which I started calling “the exile machine” because it sort of freaked me out and I felt better giving it a nickname.
 I ended up LOVING that thing.
 It burns a little bit (not too much) but what really stood out for me was that it not only firmed up my face but it also restored the natural olive tone to my skin.
 I guess that too much studying and stress had left me a little dull-looking?
 Well, not after four treatments with this puppy.
 And I have a couple brown patches on my skin–one that showed up on my face after getting an injection at the dentist’s office–and she offered to laser it off me with the Profractional Laser.
 This is why I love and trust Natalie–she asked me if I had any freckles on my face that I wanted to keep and I pointed out the big one on my cheek that another person might have asked to have treated with the laser.
 I explained that a mole on the face like mine is a marker of being Sicilian and that I would be grieved to lose it.
 Natalie worked around the mole and told me that she wasn’t going to get rid of all my freckles because they are natural to my face and make me look like me.
 Ok, I could have cried at that.
 She understood me and she understood that I was a little afraid of the laser and what it might do.
 In the end, I look just like me but my skin is prettier, it has more tone and glow, and my icky blotch from the dentist is gone.
 Natalie is truly gifted and she really listens to her patients.
 She is trustworthy, and that–more than anything–is crucial if you are going to let someone mess with your face.

 My proverbial black bag of magic treats for its part relies on Asian bodywork therapy (ABT), it’s related to what I deliver as a health coach and trainer, and–underlying all platforms–it is nourished by my reliance on Chinese medical theory and practices.
 Outside of the student clinic, I am able to combine Chinese tui na style manual therapy with cupping for a beauty protocol that leaves people feeling blissful and looking even better.
 If you are nervous about needles or prefer a massage-like treatment, then ABT is the right choice for you.
 Though I am not going to give away all my secrets here in a blog post, I will say this much: habitual expression in the long term does change the way the muscles lie on the bones of the face.
 Doing something about muscular tension underneath the skin can do wonders for what one’s expression looks like.
 Working on the muscles of the neck can do wonders for both the neck and shoulders and for the jawline.
 Following up with cupping and/or other allied techniques can shift the balance of the skin, it can smooth the visage to a remarkable degree, and it can also bring about a new glow and expressiveness.
 And since this is Chinese medicine that we are talking about, I take into account the whole person and their holistic and balanced state of wellbeing when I plan each individual treatment.
 Most significantly, I LOVE muscles and bones and this kind of work definitely requires attention to detail, patience, and artistry.
 It is so incredibly much fun to practice facial rejuvenation ABT and see how happy it makes my clients feel and look.
 Natalie, after six treatments, will tell you that she saw the difference in her jawline, skin tone, and cheekbone definition.
 She looks and feels great after being on my table and so will you.
 For longer-lasting change, patients need to come for a series of appointments, but for a special occasion like a wedding or an important date or a job interview, men and women alike can benefit from a single ABT treatment in my office.
 You will leave feeling and looking marvelous–try it, you’ll see!